 When typing to the INTERLISP read program, typing a control-Q will cause INTERLISP to print '##' and clear the input buffer, i.e., erase the entire line up to the last carriage return.
 Typing control-A erases the last character typed in, echoing a \ and the erased character.
 Control-A will not back up beyond the last carriage return.
-Control-O can be used to immediately clear the output buffer, and rubout to immediately clear the input buffer.2 In addition, typing control-U (in most cases) will cause the INTERLISP editor (Section 9) to be called on the expression being read, when the read is completed.
+Control-O can be used to immediately clear the output buffer, and rubout to immediately clear the input buffer.
+In addition, typing control-U (in most cases) will cause the INTERLISP editor (Section 9) to be called on the expression being read, when the read is completed.
 Appendix 3 contains a list of all control characters, and a reference to that part of the manual where they are described.
+Section 16 describes how the system's interrupt characters can be disabled or redefined, as well as how the user can define his own interrupt characters.

-Since the INTERLISP read program is normally line-buffered to make possible the action of control-Q, 3 the user must type a carriage return before any characters are delivered to the function requesting input, e.g.,
+Since the INTERLISP read program is normally line-buffered to make possible the action of control-Q,3 the user must type a carriage return before any characters are delivered to the function requesting input, e.g.,

-However, the read program automaticelly supplies (and prints) this carriage return when a matching right parenthesis is typed, making it unnecessary for the user to do so, e.g..
+However, the read program automatically supplies (and prints) this carriage return when a matching right parenthesis is typed, making it unnecessary for the user to do so, e.g.,